akashdas031/OnlineLibrary/README.md

 - http://localhost:6574/book/v1/booksByType/ (Required Params -bookType,page,pageSize)
 - To create a User : localhost:6575/onlineLibrary/user/v1/createUser (Pass the parameters according to the Controller)
 - To List All Users : localhost:6575/onlineLibrary/user/v1/getAllUsers
+- To Update the user : localhost:6575/onlineLibrary/user/v1/updateUser/<your user id>